dagger/dagger/docs/current/sdk/go/guides/406009-multiplatform-support.md

 However, emulation has the downside of being quite slow relative to executing native CPU instructions.

-While cross-compilation is sometimes much easier said than done, it's a great option for speeding up multi-architecture builds when feasible.
+While cross-compilation is sometimes much easier said than done, it's a great option for speeding up multi-platform builds when feasible.

 Fortunately, Go has great built-in support for cross-compilation, so modifying the previous example to use this feature instead is straightforward (changes are highlighted):

 ```go file=../snippets/multiplatform-support/build-images-cross-compilation/main.go

 ```

 The only changes we made to enable faster cross-compilation are: